Rasmustex/pbf/BUILD.md

 ```

 ### Install build dependencies
-You will need the GNU C compiler (`gcc`), as well as `make`, which is used for using the build system:
+You will need the GNU C compiler (`gcc`), as well as `make`, which is used for invoking the build system:

 #### Arch Linux
 ```sh